 The difference between where you are and where you want to be can create a feeling of tension.
 Typically, this is a good thing.
 The challenge is using this tension to help you move forward and get to the place you want to be.

-In this activity, make two columns.
-In the first, write down where you are, otherwise known as your current reality.
-In the second column, write down where you want to be, your intended goal.
-(For the purposes of this exercise, encourage the participants to focus on something having to do with their role in the organization.)
+In this activity, use the chart below.
+First write down where you are, otherwise known as your current reality.
+Next, write down where you want to be, your intended goal.